Today's Articles

 From Austin, TX, Willie James Wells developed his skills on the Texas sandlots, playing with the San Antonio Aces until being discovered by the Negro Leagues.
 The teenage whiz signed with the St. Louis Stars in 1924 and made himself a good hitter, with averages of.378 and.346 in 1926-27.
 Wells established a single-season record the former year when he hit 27 Home Runs in 88 games.
 His hitting continued to sizzle with consecutive batting titles in 1929-30 with averages of.368 and.404.
 With Wells, the St. Louis Stars won championships in 1928, 1930, and 1931.

 After the 1931 season, the Stars and the NNL folded, and he came to the Chicago American Giants.
 In Chicago, he led the American Giants to consecutive pennants in two different leagues, capturing the Negro Southern League title in 1932 and the first flag of the new Negro National League in 1933.
 He was selected to the West squad's starting line-up in the first annual East-West All-Star classic.
-Wells played in eight All-Star games and had a.281 batting average and a.438 slugging percentage.
-In 1936 the superstar shortstop left Chicago for the Newark Eagles, where he continued playing for the remainder of the decade, batting.357,386 and.346.
+Wells played in eight All-Star games with a.281 batting average and a.438 slugging percentage.
+In 1936, the superstar shortstop left Chicago for the Newark Eagles, where he continued playing batting for the remainder of the decade.357,386 and.346.

 To become a Professional Athlete